awsdocs/amazon-ecs-developer-guide/doc_source/fargate-capacity-providers.md

   ```

 **Note**
 When running single use tasks using `FARGATE_SPOT` it is important to note that the task may be interrupted before it is able to complete and exit\.
-It is therefore important that you code your application to gracefully exit when it receives the SIGTERM signal and be able to be resumed\.
+It is therefore important that you code your application to gracefully exit within 2 minutes when it receives the SIGTERM signal and be able to be resumed\.

 ### Create a service using a Fargate capacity provider \(AWS CLI\)<a name="fargate-capacity-providers-create-service-cli"></a>